go-gost/docs/en/docs/tutorials/netns.md

 ## Using Network Namespaces

+The namespace name or path can be specified via the `netns` option.
 The network namespace in GOST has the following usages:

 ### Listening And Forwarding In Different Namespaces